ndrean/Solid-components/_posts/2020-01-10-Ruby-proc-block-lambda.md

 ## Class `Proc`
 A block of code can be saved into a variable by defining this block as a new instance of the class `Proc`.
-A `proc` can be called with the method `.call`.
 To do so, we use `my_proc = Proc.new { my code }` or simply `my_proc = proc {my code }`.
+We can save a proc object into a variable `my_proc = proc { puts "hi" }`.

+A `proc` can be run with the method `.call`.
 In other words, a `proc`is a block container that can be used by calling it with `.call`, or used by a method.

-Note: `{ puts "hi" }.call` raises an error whilst `Proc.new { puts "hi" }.call` returns 'hi'.
+ `{ puts "hi" }.call` raises an error whilst `Proc.new { puts "hi" }.call` returns 'hi'.

-We can save a proc into a variable `my_proc = proc { puts "hi" }`.

 To use `my_proc`, we have the two same ways as previously seen:
 - declare a bloc as an argument to the method, and call it inside the method to execute it.
-There is no need of the `&` here since we already created a `proc` object, and the ampersand work it precisely to convert a block to a `proc`.
+There is no need of the `&` here since we already created a `proc` object, and the ampersand work it precisely to convert a block to a `proc` object.
 ```ruby
 hi = Proc.new { puts "hi" }